mjrgh/PinscapePico/README.md

 CPU load.
 Pinscape Pico takes advantage of the Pico's unique hardware to provide support for large number of external peripherals, with extremely flexible configuration options.
-It offers several different ways to attach huge sets buttons and outputs with only a few GPIO ports; it supports multiple accelerometers, with an open architecture that will allow expanding to new devices in the future; it supports multiple external ADCs to supplement the somewhat meager on-board ADC.
+It offers several different ways to attach ample sets of button inputs and feedback device outputs, using only a few GPIO ports; it supports multiple accelerometers, with an open architecture that will allow expanding to new devices in the future; it supports multiple external ADCs to supplement the somewhat meager on-board ADC; and it supports all of the original Pinscape KL25Z plunger sensors.

 ## How Pinscape uses the Pico's flash memory